Asymptotic Charges Cannot Be Measured in Finite Time: Discussion

 The absence of such observables also has potential significance for understanding the holographic principle.
 There has been considerable interest in trying to construct a holographic theory dual to asymptotically flat spacetimes (see \cite{Cheung:2016iub, Kapec:2016jld, Pasterski:2016qvg} for recent examples).
 By analogy to AdS/CFT, one expects that such a putative holographic dual should be defined on the conformal boundary of the spacetime, and that limits of bulk observables that are defined as they approach $\scri^+$ should correspond to local operators in the putative boundary theory.
 Since we have shown that conserved charges are not in fact well-defined operators on any finite portion of $\scri^+$, we expect that no such operators should exist in a dual boundary theory either.

 \paragraph*{Acknowledgments} It is a pleasure to thank Arvin Shahbazi Moghaddam for discussions.
+We also thank Juan Maldacena, David Simmons-Duffin and Anthony Speranza for discussions about the first version of this manuscript.
 This work was supported in part by the Berkeley Center for Theoretical Physics, by the The Institute for Advanced Study, by the National Science Foundation (award numbers 1521446, 1316783 and 1314311), by FQXi, by the S. Raymond and Beverly Sackler Foundation Fund, by SITP, by the ``It from Qubit'' Collaboration (Simons Foundation), and by the US Department of Energy under contract DE-AC02-05CH11231.

 \begin{widetext}